2018 California Proposition 69: Traffic congestion

-Other States with Lockbox Amendments
+Other states with lockbox amendments

 Alaska is the only state to not have statutory or constitutional restrictions on transportation revenue diversion.
 Since 2010, Maryland, Wisconsin, New Jersey, Illinois, and Louisiana voters have all amended their constitutions through ballot measures to enable transportation lockboxes.
 Twenty-one states dedicate revenues to transportation broadly (such as Rhode Island, Nebraska, and Florida), while twenty-seven restrict revenues only to highways (such as Arizona, Iowa, and Maine).
 Yet, such amendments also come with risk.
 While lockboxes ensure that transportation revenues won't get suddenly get cut, they tie transportation to fuel taxes, which inflated or increased fuel economy can erode.

-Demand Effect
+Demand effect

 Claims that road investments spur new travel, known as induced demand, and thus fail to relieve traffic congestion have thwarted road development in the United States.
 In California, road investments not only stimulated travel demand but respond to it as well.
 Induced demand effects build over time, as more roads are improved.
 Furthermore, there are strong reciprocal relationships between road investment and travel demand in California.
 There is no simple quick fix to achieve road demand reduction, especially in a growing state like California.